by Ronald Bleier

 Peter Hounam, Operation Cyanide: Why the Bombing of the USS Liberty Nearly Caused World War III (London, Satin Publications, Ltd., 2003).

 Phillip F. Nelson, LBJ: From Mastermind to "The Colossus,"The Lies, Treachery and Treason Continue (Skyhorse Publishing, 2014), p.
-382. See Stephen Green, Living By the Sword: America and Israel in the Middle East (Battleboro, Vermont: Amana Books,1988),
+382. See Stephen Green, Stephen Green, Taking Sides, American's Secret Relations with a Militant Israel (New York: William Morrow and Co, 1984),

 Phillip F. Nelson, Remember the Liberty !Almost Sunk by Treason on the High Seas, With Ernest Al Gallo, Ronald G. Kukal; and Phillip F. Tourney (Trine Day LLC, Oregon, 2017) p. iv.